aldolat/private-content/readme.txt

 Private Content is not intended to be used as a memberhip plugin management, but instead it should be used to show small parts of a post only to certain users or roles.

 For a comprehensive explanation, please see [the official Wiki on GitHub](https://github.com/aldolat/private-content/wiki).
 The text of the Wiki is also available as a PDF, that you can download [from here](https://github.com/aldolat/private-content/blob/master/documentation/private-content.pdf).

+= Credits =

+I would like to say *Thank You* to all the people who helped me in making this plugin better and translated it into their respective languages.

 = Privacy Policy =